provenance-io/provenance/docs/proto-docs.md

 <a name="provenance.attribute.v1.MsgDeleteAttributeRequest"></a>

 ### MsgDeleteAttributeRequest
-MsgDeleteAttributeRequest defines a message to delete an attribute from an account Attributes may only be remove from an account by the account that the attribute name resolves to.
+MsgDeleteAttributeRequest defines a message to delete an attribute from an account.
+Attributes may only be removed from an account by the account that the attribute name resolves to.

 | Field | Type | Label | Description |